 Red roses, for instance, typically represent love and romance and have been a powerful symbol of passion for many cultures through the ages.
 The rose was sacred to a number of goddesses including Isis of Egypt, and the ancient Greeks and Romans identified the rose with their goddesses of love, Aphrodite and Venus.

 Now giving a bouquet of flowers is considered a classic Valentine’s Day gift.
 Luth Research shows that 91% of men who give flowers to their significant other on Valentine’s Day do so simply to show their love.
 What’s more, more than 75% of men have given flowers for Valentine’s Day in the past two years.

 Can you send other less “classic” flowers and still get the same level of love and romance across to your sweetheart?

-The Bird of Paradise is a 9th wedding anniversary flower, symbolizing faithfulness, and celebrates distinctive and unique beauty.
+The Bird of Paradise is a 9th wedding anniversary flower, symbolizing faithfulness, and celebrating distinctive and unique beauty.
 This flower is also meant to express freedom and joy.
-It’s an incredibly exceptional flower so if your love thinks red roses are just too boring than this is the flower for them!
+It’s an incredibly exceptional flower and a great alternative if your lover thinks red roses are boring!

 So this is why we give red roses on Valentine’s Day.